aceHubert/vue-async/packages/module-loader-typing/README.md

-# @vue-async/module-loader-type
+# @vue-async/module-loader-typing

-### TypeScript definitions for @vue-async/module-loader but using in the child module
+### TypeScript definitions for @vue-async/module-loader but using in the child modules